jblakeman/apt-select/README.md

 Usage
 -----

-Run:

     ./apt-select.py

-For a list of arguments and options, do:
+For a list of arguments and options:

     ./apt-select.py --help